syncfusion-content/windowsforms-docs/WindowsForms/rating/Getting-Started.md

 ![Search Rating Control in toolbox](Getting-Started_images/Rating_toolbox.png)

-## Adding Rating Control via code
+## Adding Rating control via code

 To add the control manually in C#, follow the given steps:

-1. Create a C# or VB application using Visual Studio.
+1) Create a C# or VB application using Visual Studio.

-2. Add the following assembly references to the project:
+2) Add the following assembly references to the project:

 * Syncfusion.Grid.Base
 * Syncfusion.Grid.Windows